preprio/prepr-nextjs-static/README.md

 ## Deploy and add webhooks

 Deploy the app in your preferred deployment tool.
-You need the deployed URL to set up the webhooks in Prepr in the next step.
+You need the deployed URL to set up the corresponding webhooks in Prepr.
 Check out the [deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more information.

 Configure two webhooks in Prepr like in the images below to listen for changed and published content and trigger your site to reset the cache.